-In a 2019 analysis of existing studies, researchers concluded that CBD oil benefits those suffering with anxiety while also noting the lack of side effects.
+In a 2019 analysis of existing studies, researchers concluded that CBD oil benefits those suffering with anxiety while also noting the lack of serious side effects.
 Outlining that “CBD appears to be better tolerated than routine psychiatric medications”.

-So how should you go about this?
+So how should you go about using CBD oil?

 In general, due to differences in bioavailability, the best ways to take CBD are to either vape a full or broad spectrum CBD concentrate, or alternatively use a similar profile CBD oil under your tongue.

 It’s important to find a product that’s broad spectrum as it’s likely that many of the other cannabinoids, terpenes, flavonoids and other ingredients that are found in CBD are involved in the beneficial results CBD can have on wellbeing.